Table of Contents

 9. Enhanced communication and operational efficiency

 Last but not least, another great benefit is enhanced communication and operational efficiency.
 More than any other organization, a care facility employs many people who cover different functions.
-From attendings, residents, interns, nurses, physical therapists, to rapid response teams and more, all of them need to stay connected to ensure the ultimate goal is achieved: excellent patient care.
+From attendings, residents, interns, nurses, and physical therapists, to rapid response teams and more, all of them need to stay connected to ensure the ultimate goal is achieved: excellent care for patients.

 Types Of Reports In Healthcare

 Just like any other industry, health facilities involve several departments and areas.
-For this reason, there is a need to generate various report types for each of these areas.
-Here we list some of the common types.
+For this reason, there is a need to generate various types of reports for each of these areas.
+Here we list some of the common ones.

 - Nursing bedside shift: Hospitals have people running around at all times.
-This is especially true for nurses who need to take close care of patients and be informed of all new developments about their treatments.
+This is especially true for nurses who need to take close care of patients and be informed of all new developments in their treatments.
 For this purpose, they use nursing reports.
-These tools help nurses stay connected with any new developments or treatments that patients had during the previous shifts.
-The data presented here include medical background, current situation, treatment, and care plan that's usually conducted behind closed doors.
-Like this, off-going and oncoming nurses can stay connected to ensure excellent care.
+These healthcare reporting tools help nurses stay connected with any new developments or treatments that patients had during the previous shifts.
+The information presented here includes medical background, current situation, treatment, and care plan that's usually conducted behind closed doors.
+Through this, off-going and oncoming nurses can stay connected to ensure excellent care.

-- Public health: As its name suggests, this type covers data related to public services.
+- Public health: As its name suggests, this type is related to public services.
 It communicates research, reviews, and commentaries related to public health practice and methodology.
-Like this, decision-makers can assess the current situation of their country or city, develop new policies, and evaluate the current public care strategy.
-Common information that can be extracted from these statements includes health disparities, tobacco use, disease surveillance, infectious and chronic diseases, occupational disease, among others.
+Through this, decision-makers can assess the current situation of their country or city, develop new policies, and evaluate the current public care strategy.
+Common information that can be extracted from these statements includes health disparities, tobacco use, disease surveillance, infectious and chronic diseases, and occupational disease, among others.

 - Medical device: This type is fundamental to ensure great care as well as stay compliant with FDA regulations.
 This organization receives several hundred thousand medical device statements of suspected device-associated deaths, serious injuries, and malfunctions.
 For this reason, hospitals need to closely monitor the performance of all devices to ensure both excellent care as well as compliance.
 This way any issues can be spotted before they happen.